protesilaos/my-website/_commentary/2022-09-07-alcohol-sex.md

 playfully, and then...  coordinated silence.
 Do you know that moment when the person's eyes are too beautiful, you want to look away, but they still captivate you and you just remain still?
 It is how I felt.
-They approached me and kissed me on the chick.
+They approached me and kissed me on the cheek.
 That was new.
 I liked it and asked if I could do the same, which I did.
 It snowballed from there.
 Things happened with me following the person's gentle guidance.